tempestdx/openapi/README.md

 ## Documentation

-For details on all the functionality, see our [API documentation][openapi-docs].
+For details on all of the functionality, see our
+[API documentation][openapi-docs].

 To share any requests, bugs or comments, please [open an issue][issues] or [submit a pull request][pulls].